15 Use Cases of Digital Twins Across the Industry

 Answer - Digital Twins.

-With a digital twin, you can try out these enhancements in a digital space.
+This scenario highlights one of the practical digital twin use cases where you can try out these enhancements in a digital space.
 You can monitor how it fits within your product and how well it performs.
 But most importantly, you can understand whether the addition ruptures the performance of your current product.

 You can make necessary tweaks and tests until you're ready to release an improved version that you're confident customers will love.